 25. Use Proofing Galleries

-Proofing galleries are websites in which the client can see the photographs you’ve taken and then pick out the ones they love the best!
+Proofing galleries are websites where the client can see your photographs and then pick out the ones they love the best!

 This significantly simplifies the editing process and saves you a tremendous amount of time.

-The client can then select the images that they love the most and you will simply edit those shots.
+The client can select the images they love the most, and you will edit those shots.
 Easy!

 26. Have a Good Workflow

 Having a good and consistent workflow helps finish images in record time.
-Figure out a process that works the best for you and stuck to it!
+Find a process that works the best for you and stick to it!

 Here is a sample workflow to get the gist:

-- Plug card into computer and transfer to desktop
+1. Plug the card into the computer and transfer it to the desktop.

-- Copy images to external harddrive for backup
+2. Copy images to an external hard drive for backup.

 27. Outsource Some Editing